rhubarbgroup/redis-cache/README.md

 * `WP_REDIS_FLUSH_ONLY_KEY_SALT` (default: _not set_)

-If set to true AND `WP_CACHE_KEY_SALT` is also defined and non-empty, then flushing the cache will do a lua-scripted, wildcard flush on the redis database which will only delete keys that include `WP_CACHE_KEY_SALT`.
+  If set to true _and_ `WP_CACHE_KEY_SALT` is also defined and non-empty, then flushing the cache will do a lua-scripted, wildcard flush on the redis database which will only delete keys that include `WP_CACHE_KEY_SALT`.
 If not defined or set to false, `flush` will flush the entire redis database.

 * `WP_REDIS_MAXTTL` (default: _not set_)